linode/docs/docs/websites/static-sites/how-to-choose-static-site-generator.md

 ## Static Site Generator Comparison

 * [**Jekyll**](https://jekyllrb.com/): Touts itself as "blog aware," meaning it was made to make blogging easy.
 Jekyll was built by GitHub and is consistently one of the most popular static site generators.
 The larger community means a great library of available themes, plugins, and available answers.
 [GitHub pages](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/) can be configured to automatically build and host a GitHub repository using Jekyll.
-Jekyll [installs as a RubyGem](https://jekyllrb.com/docs/installation/).
+Jekyll [installs via RubyGems](https://jekyllrb.com/docs/installation/).
 * [**Hugo**](https://gohugo.io/): Builds pages quickly.
 Hugo has a built-in [LiveReload](https://gohugo.io/getting-started/usage/#livereload), so you can see your changes in browser as soon as a tracked file is saved.
 [Hugo can be installed](https://gohugo.io/getting-started/installing/) through a package manager or with one of the many available binary packages.
 * [**Hexo**](https://hexo.io/): Focuses on speed and simplicity, and is still flexible enough to use both Jekyll and [Octopress](http://octopress.org/) plugins.
 One command deploys your site to GitHub Pages, Heroku, or via [SFTP](https://hexo.io/docs/deployment.html).
 Use npm to [install Hexo](https://hexo.io/docs/index.html).
 * [**Gatsby**](https://www.gatsbyjs.org/): Gatsby is quickly moving up the list of popular static site generators.
 Pages are built quickly, and are created in a way that speeds loads times as well.
-Gatsby includes hot reloading, and changes are shown in browser instantly.
+Gatsby includes hot reloading, and changes are shown in the browser instantly.
 [Install Gatsby](https://www.gatsbyjs.org/docs/) using npm.

 ## How to use a Static Site Generator